- What building types is EDGE available for?

 For example, if a 10,000 square meter residential building has a retail portion of 1,200 square meters located on the ground floor, the building areas must be certified separately under the Homes and Retail typologies.
 This building is still considered one building for certification pricing purposes.

-EDGE Version 3 projects should be certified in a single subproject under the Mixed-Use building type.
+EDGE Version 3 projects can be certified in a single subproject under the Mixed-Use building type.
 Modeling a single Mixed-Use subproject will save time for the project team and Auditor.
 The building will receive a single EDGE certificate.
+Note that the baseline parameters in the Mixed-Use building type are more stringent than baseline parameters for other building types.
+This may require projects using the Mixed-Use building type to utilize additional efficiency measures to meet the EDGE Standard.
+Please reach out to IFC (edge@ifc.org) for related questions.

 Alternatively, a Mixed-Use building can choose to model separate subprojects if the area of the secondary use is at least 200 square meters.
 In this case, each subproject will receive an EDGE certificate and the overall building will NOT receive an EDGE certificate.
 Please note that in the future, GBCI may levy an add-on fee for projects that choose this more complex modeling scenario.